AzonInc/Doorman/docs/en/changelog/firmware.md

 - **Expanded Support for Model Detection**
    Now, models without configuration settings are also detected.

+- **Setup mode delays**
+   By introducing some delay, we allow the ringtone to finish on setup mode.

 ### 📝 Other Updates
 - **Nuki Component**
    The [ESPHome_nuki_lock](https://github.com/uriyacovy/ESPHome_nuki_lock) component now runs on IDF, removing the need for the Arduino framework.